Sorry, you need to enable JavaScript to visit this website.

 1. Youth Policy Governance

-The Youth Work Act states that a young person is a natural person between 7 and 26 years of age.
-The Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035), adopted 12.08.2021, outlines four strategic goals in the field of youth:
+The youth field in Estonia is governed by a range of legal acts.
+Youth Work Act (Noorsootöö seadus, 2010) states that a young person is a natural person between 7 and 26 years of age.
+The Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035), adopted 12 August 2021, outlines four strategic goals in the field of youth.

-According to the Local Government Organisation Act, the local governments have a key role in organizing the local life, including youth work services.
-Most of the financing of youth work comes also from the budget and own income of the local municipalities.
-See more in Chapter 1.4.
-According to the Youth Sector Development Plan, the state funding to youth policy and youth work for the years 2021-2035 is 356.29 million euros.
+According to the Local Government Organisation Act (Kohaliku omavalitsuse korralduse seadus, 1993), local governments have a key role in organising youth work services.
+Most financing of youth work comes from the budgets and own income of local municipalities.
+According to the Youth Sector Development Plan 2021–2035, total state funding for youth policy and youth work over the period 2021–2035 is 356.29 million euros.